The University of Nottingham

 The workshops spawned a dialogue between scattered researchers that has promoted conceptual and topical work that will inform future research, individual and collective – themes and ideas that are unlikely to have emerged in other, more conventional contexts.
 We also expanded traditional discussion of environmental change at our selected sites by bringing wider historical and geographical horizons to bear (among them those of our Australian, Dutch and Swedish participants).
 Above all, we have developed a model of working that has been universally well received by participants and partners.
 As the head of the Quantocks AONB team commented: ‘I found it refreshing to have some challenging questions thrown at us about why and how we manage the Quantock Hills AONB.
 All too often we are so busy with writing management plans and then delivering these that we do not look at the big questions and issues’.
 We have cemented a range of relationships with project partners and artists who are keen to explore further opportunities for working together.
 Not least, we have fostered an esprit de corps among UK-based environmental historians who are now much more likely to work collaboratively on a regular basis.

-Network members are now in the process of working up a collection of essays inspired by the workshops into a book, following a roundtable discussion at the European Society for Environmental History's conference in Finland in June 2011.
+Network members edited a collection of essays inspired by the workshops into a book, following a roundtable discussion at the European Society for Environmental History's conference in Finland in June 2011.

 Future plans include: an application to AHRC’s CDA scheme for linked studentships attached to each of our project partners (to develop, for example, historical exhibits); a grant application to AHRC to explore the meaning and management of AONBs (the least studied of the UK’s various categories of protected land) and their relationship to better known national parks (Coates); a conference with the National Trust (Warde); a walk (in the Quantocks) for the Royal Geographic Society’s ‘Discovering Britain’ website (Coates); an application to Leverhulme for an international network award to bring together scholars of Russian environmental history for a similar series of site-specific workshops, and a podcast on these sites (Moon); a submission to DEFRA’s Independent Panel on Forestry (which will be visiting Kielder in late July [Moon/Warde]); an application to extend the life and activities of the Network through a follow-on set of site-specific meetings.